- Do I Need to Track My Food?

 You can do the same for carbs and fat, as shown below.

 As mentioned previously, protein % has the most significant influence on satiety.
-So, it’s helpful to see where you’re at on the scale of protein %, or the % of total calories you’re getting from protein.
+So, it’s helpful to see where you’re at on the scale of protein %.

 To see your average for today, you can go to your daily diary and place your mouse over the green area in the pie chart on the left.
 You will then see a pop-up showing your current protein %.
 You can also see this in trends -> nutrition report to see your protein % for a specific period.

 You can also move your mouse to the other segments of the circle chart on the left to see your fat, carb, and alcohol percentages.